On this day every year since starting my blog, I share my thoughts from and about September 11, 2001, so that we never forget.

 As the years keep passing, I don’t forget.

 On September 11, 2003, I was nine months pregnant.
-I recall watching the 9/11 news coverage all morning before meeting my realtor to pick up the keys to our new house.
+I watched the 9/11 news coverage all morning before meeting my realtor to pick up the keys to our new house.

 On September 11, 2006, I watched the news coverage as I tried to get my son ready for his first day of preschool.
 A total disaster of a day – he cried the entire four hours of school and I cried listening to him cry as I sat in the preschool office unable to leave the building.

 Incredibly, I do have a close inside glimpse into how fighting terrorism LITERALLY takes over the lives of the select people in our country who spend 24/7 seeking intelligence to hunt down the terrorists who look to attack again.
-My relationship is currently long-distance because of it and I support him 200% for being the person he is, capable of situations most can’t even imagine.
+My relationship has been long-distance for the last year because of it and saying I support him 200% for being the person he is such an understatement.
+He is capable of situations most can’t even imagine, including myself, although I try to grasp it.
 It’s surreal to me at times, scary a bit too, yet I’m just so proud.